umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/payment-providers.md

 ### Payment Capture

-The Payment Capture workflow can be the hardest part of a Payment Provider, often due to the fact that no two payment gateways are alike, and so it can be difficult to figure out how best to implement the gateway into the provider format.
+The Payment Capture workflow can be the hardest part of a Payment Provider.
+This is due to the fact that no two payment gateways are alike.
+Therefor it can be difficult to figure out how best to implement the gateway into the provider format.

 Generally there are three methods within a Payment Provider that you may need to implement, and each one has a specific responsibility.